ghashami94/news_reviews_with_reuters_dataset/README.md

 ## About

-This code is about classify movie reviews as positive and negative It's in two-class classification
+This code is about classify news reviews in 46 class of subject, so it's a multi classification learning

-Dataset: IMDB dataset
+Dataset: reuters dataset
-    - 50.000 highly polarized reviews
-    - 25.000 training reviews and 25.000 testing reviews
-    - each part with 50% nagative and 50% positive reviews
+         - 8982 news in train set and 2246 news in test data
+         - it's an unbalanced news but every class has at least 10 news in dataset